rachelcherry/SparkBytes/README.md

 Next, we need to run a database migration tool to setup the database tables.
 In a new terminal window, run `npx prisma migrate deploy`.
 You should see that all schemas have successfully been applied.

 _NOTE_: The database has to be running for migration to be successful.
+Please ensure you run npx primsa generate.

 Then, run `npm run dev` to start the Express backend server.
 The server will connect to the database we've launched and configured.